esampaio/affilinet/README.md

 # Affilinet

-TODO: Write a gem description
+Alpha version of a gem to access the [Affilinet](http://affili.net) JSON API.

 ## Installation